Blotch3D/Blotch3D/README.md

 -   You are welcome to draw MonoGame objects along with Blotch3D objects.

--   All other MonoGame features are available, like audio, etc.
+-   All other MonoGame features are available, like audio, joysticks, etc.

 Most Blotch3D and MonoGame objects must be Disposed when you are done with them and you are not otherwise terminating the program.
 And they